AOC Funding - Winter Sports

 Winter Youth Olympic Games (WYOG)

 The International Olympic Committee (IOC) has established a Winter Youth Olympic Games which is to be held every four years.
 The first was held January 2012 in Innsbruck, Austria.
-AOC Funding of $431,357 was provided for the costs of the 2012 WYOG Team.
-The AOC hopes athletes from Innsbruck 2012 continue on to senior Australian Teams.
+AOC Funding of $425,575 is budgeted for the 2016 WYOG Team to compete in Lillehammer, Norway.
+The AOC hopes athletes from Innsbruck 2012 and Lillehammer 2016 continue on to senior Australian Teams.